-The PHA may not make any HAP payment to the owner for a contract unit during any period in which the unit does not comply with HQS.
-If the PHA determines that a contract does not comply with HQS, the PHA may exercise any of its remedies under the HAP contract, for any or all of the contract units.
+COC may not make any HAP payment to the owner for a contract unit during any period in which the unit does not comply with HQS.
+If COC determines that a contract does not comply with HQS, COC may exercise any of its remedies under the HAP contract, for any or all of the contract units.
 Available remedies include termination of housing assistance payments, abatement or reduction of housing assistance payments, reduction of contract units, and termination of the HAP contract.

-The PHA will abate and terminate PBV HAP contracts for non-compliance with HQS in accordance with the policies used in the tenant-based voucher program.
+COC will abate and terminate PBV HAP contracts for non-compliance with HQS in accordance with the policies used in the tenant-based voucher program.
 These policies are contained in Section 8-II.G., Enforcing Owner Compliance.